 These are just a few tips to keep you, your loved ones and your property safe when fireworks are in use.
-Although the county permits the use of some fireworks, restrictions are applied for good reason.
-To view the approved fireworks list visit http://www.pwcgov.org/government/dept/FR/fmo/Pages/Permissible-Fireworks.aspx.
+Although the County permits the use of some fireworks, restrictions are applied for good reason.
+To view the list of 2019 permissible fireworks, visit the Fire Marshal's Office website at www.pwcgov.org/fire, and click on Fireworks.

 Illegal Fireworks in Prince William County without approved permits is defined as:

 "Fireworks" means any firecracker, torpedo, skyrocket, or other substance or object, of whatever form or construction, that contains any explosive or inflammable compound or substance, and is intended, or commonly known as fireworks, and which explodes, rises into the air or travels laterally, or fires projectiles into the air.

 If you are in possession of illegal fireworks, please contact the Prince William County Fire Marshal's Office for disposal at 703-792-6360.
 DO NOT throw them in the garbage!
 Turning in illegal fireworks will not result in any fines or summons, and no questions will be asked.

 No matter how breathtaking fireworks are or how easy they appear to use, they are potential fire starters.
 Why don't you leave fireworks to the professionals by enjoying one of the many larger aerial fireworks shows in the District, Maryland and Virginia (DMV) area by visiting https://www.nbcwashington.com/entertainment/the-scene/Your-DC-Area-Fourth-of-July-Fireworks-Finder-2019-Edition-510762651.html.